awsdocs/amazon-efs-user-guide/doc_source/access-control-overview.md

 **Note**
 This section discusses using IAM in the context of Amazon EFS\.
 It doesn't provide detailed information about the IAM service\.
 For complete IAM documentation, see [What Is IAM?](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) in the *IAM User Guide*\.
 For information about IAM policy syntax and descriptions, see [IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

-Policies attached to an IAM identity are referred to as *identity\-based* policies \(IAM polices\) and policies attached to a resource are referred to as *resource\-based* policies\.
+Policies attached to an IAM identity are referred to as *identity\-based* policies \(IAM policies\) and policies attached to a resource are referred to as *resource\-based* policies\.
 Amazon EFS supports both identity\-based policies and resource\-based policies\.

 **Topics**
 + [Identity\-Based Policies \(IAM Policies\)](#access-control-manage-access-intro-iam-policies)